Corpus

 TXT and XML transcript files

-- A TXT version (plain text).
-It is designed for human readers and its layout respects criteria of both theoretical adequacy and readability.
+In a first phase, a plain text version in playscript style was derived, adopting a workflow that alternated automatic processing, manual editing and script-assisted manual revision.
+It is mainly designed for human readers.
+Its layout respects criteria of both theoretical adequacy and readability.
 It contains timecode stamps at intervals of approximately 10 seconds to facilitate navigating between the text and the associated audio/video files in situations in which no software is available to automatically align text and video.
+Moreover, the structural simplicity of this format makes it compatible with a wide range of applications.

 Lab blog posts: